sakra/FindMathematica/MANUAL.md

     run <script file>
     Uninstall[link]

+This corresponds to setting the `LINK_MODE` parameter to `ParentConnect`.

 If neither `CODE` nor `SCRIPT` are present, the generated CMake test will launch the MathLink target executable as a front-end to the *Mathematica* kernel.
+This corresponds to setting the `LINK_MODE` parameter to `Launch`.

-The `LINK_PROTOCOL` specifies the MathLink link protocol (e.g., `"TCPIP"`) to use.
+The `LINK_PROTOCOL` parameter specifies the MathLink link protocol (e.g., `"TCPIP"`) to use.

 The text specified by the `INPUT` option is fed to the launched executable as standard input.
 The `INPUT_FILE` option specifies a file that is fed to the launched executable as standard input.